coap-security/coap-ace-poc-overview/README.md

       Not only is the fallout of a breach of the trusted environment far greater (the attacker could issue tokens for any scope for the RS), but the requirements on the execution environment are not less than to a trusted clock server:
-      It needs to be secure against tampering with local time -- otherwise, the AS could be kept suspended in the trusted environment and would issue tokens for client-nonces created at an arbitrary later time.
+      It still needs to be secure against tampering with local time -- otherwise, the AS could be kept suspended in the trusted environment and would issue tokens for client-nonces created at an arbitrary later time.